 The recessions are over and it seems positivity is returning at last.
 UK wages are set to go up in October 2014 by 19p.
 While it is not a huge increase, the minimum wage is going to be £6.50 per hour.
 The national minimum wage is increasing by a mere 3 per cent, but for many still being paid minimum living wage this is wonderful news.
 It has been six years since the last rise in UK wages.
 It is also the first time that wages will be more than inflation.

 The new increase is based on age.
 For those who are 16 to 17 wages are only rising 2% meaning 7p for an hourly wage of £3.79.
 Those who are 18 to 20 years old will also see a 2% increase of 10p for a total hourly wage of £5.13.
 Anyone who works as an apprentice will see an extra 5p per hour so their wage will be at least £2.73.

-To put this in perspective inflation according to the Consumer Prices Index is 1.9%, thus the rate of inflation versus the hourly wage increase means that the hourly wage is above the rate of inflation.
+To put this in perspective inflation according to the Consumer Prices Index is 1.9%, thus the rate of inflation versus the hourly living wage growth means that the hourly wage is above the rate of inflation.

 Hourly Wages and Employers

 Employers do not need to pay the minimum wage.
 It is the least amount they can pay a person; however, employers can set the hourly wage at a much higher amount if they have the budget.
 With the recession over there is some hope in media reports that employers will no longer be timid, but will pay a person to work more in line with expenses.
 Yet, there are definite worries that employers who only pay the minimum wage, will only increase their wages to the new minimum.

 Despite the happiness that the minimum wage is going to increase, there is still worry.
 If a person only works 40 hours a week at the adult minimum wage then the person will make £260 per week.
 It puts a worker earning £1040 per month in gross income.
 This does not account for the taxes that need to come out of the salary.